HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

     1. Order the equipment in the following way: armor (helmet to boots), backpiece, accessory1, accessory2, ring1, ring2, weapons (main hand then offhand for all sets), amulet.
        - Only include weapons in this list that actually exist in the code.
     2. Going trough that list `encode(itemstat_id, 2)` of the current item,
-    3. then append `A-O` (one char) for the amount of times this stat type repeats in the list.
+    3. then append `B-O` (one char) for the amount of times this stat type repeats in the list.
-       - Omit the repetition count if there is only one item left as it would always be 1.
+       - Omit the repetition count if there is only one item left as it would always be 1 as we know how many pieces of equipment are in the code.
     4. Repeat step 2. and 3. until the whole list has been processed.

 `[I..n,,,,]` Infusions [1-n characters]